-1.1 Introduction and Application of the Code of Conduct
+1.1 Introduction and application of the Code of Conduct

-- 1. Pursuant to the Conflicts of Interest Act, every public agency must have a code of conduct.
-This Code of Conduct ("Code") has been provided to the Ethics Commissioner to ensure it follows the requirements of the Conflicts of Interest Act.
-The Ethics Commissioner approved the Code on July 23, 2018, and the Code is available to the public on the Market Surveillance Administrator's ("MSA's") website.
-The Code will take effect on September 1, 2018. - 2.
+Pursuant to the Conflicts of Interest Act, the 2018 Code was amended and submitted to the Ethics Commissioner to ensure it follows the requirements of the Conflicts of Interest Act.
+The Ethics Commissioner has approved the amended 2018 Code (Code) and the MSA made the approved Code public by posting on its website on April 16, 2025.
+The Code will supersede the 2018 Code and come into effect 60 days after the date of posting.

 The Code applies to all employees of the MSA, including the CEO, except for any individuals who have been expressly exempted in writing from a provision of the Code by the CEO.
-The Code will be reviewed annually by the CEO to ensure ongoing compliance with applicable legislation. - 3.
+The Code will be reviewed annually by the CEO to ensure ongoing compliance with applicable legislation.

 As part of the terms and conditions of employment, employees are provided a copy of the Code and are responsible to be aware of and abide by the contents of the Code, including any changes to the Code which may occur during the term of the employment relationship.
-Employees are also required to be aware of and to abide by all other MSA policies and procedures. - 4.
-All employees are required, on an annual basis, to complete a copy of Appendix I Employee Certification and Disclosure Summary.
-As further discussed in section 3.12 below, the CEO is also required, on an annual basis, to provide the Ethics Commissioner with a personal disclosure statement and a return relating to persons directly associated with the CEO.
+Employees are also required to be aware of and to abide by all other MSA policies and procedures.

+All employees are required, on an annual basis, to complete a copy of Appendix A - Employee certification and disclosure summary.
+As further discussed in section 3.12, the CEO is also required, on an annual basis, to provide the Ethics Commissioner with a personal disclosure statement and a return relating to persons directly associated with the CEO.